You may also enjoy our related review of the top standard-size strollers.

 One of the top manufacturers of joggers, BOB Gear, recommends waiting until your baby is at least 8 months old before jogging.
 We would go one step further and say that running and biking with baby should be strictly limited to smooth surfaces between 8 to 12 months.
 At a minimum of 12 months, babies can begin to ride on rougher terrain, provided they are adequately restrained in a 5-point harness with proper padding and support.
 In addition, children riding in a child bike carrier being pulled by a bicycle, should wear an appropriate bike helmet.

 How are Joggers Different?

-Jogging strollers have several features designed to reduce the impact of bumps in the road:
+Jogging strollers have several features designed to reduce the impact of the road:

 - Larger pneumatic (air-filled) rubber tires —

 - Effective suspension systems —